Russ Harvey Consulting - Computer and Internet Services

 OS/2 Warp

-With the release of OS/2 Warp 3 and Warp 4, many consumers found a way to a more modern graphical interface than Windows 3.1 but which also had the ability to run Windows 3.x software, thereby allowing them to move existing applications across to OS/2.
+With the release of OS/2 Warp 3, many consumers found a way to a more modern graphical interface than Windows 3.1 a full year before Windows 95 was released.

 Extremely Stable

 OS/2 Warp was extremely stable and drew a significant following.
 It included an office suite, Internet software and more.
 Additional software was developed by a number of companies, including Stardock and Lotus, that provided for eye candy, productive software and utilities.
-OS/2 Warp natively incorporated Java and was capable of running OpenOffice long before Windows was able to do so.

 More Efficient Hardware Use

-I dual-booted OS/2 Warp 3 with Windows 95 when it became available.
 I later upgraded to Warp 4.
 The OS/2 system was much more stable than Windows 95 and capable of running multiple processes on the same computer hardware.

 Why OS/2?